View Lorraine Mulligan's Obituary on nhregister.com and share memories

 Mulligan, Lorraine M.

 Lorraine Mazzei Mulligan, 92, wife of the late Thomas F. Mulligan passed away April 9, 2020 after a brief illness.
 Beloved mother of Linda Gibbs of Ft.
-Mohave, AZ, Susan Stout of Rocky Hill, David (Maureen) Gerardi of Milford, and the late Alan Gerardi.
-She is also survived by 6 grandchildren and 4 great-grandchildren.
-Predeceased by her sister, Phyllis Esposito.
+Mohave, AZ, Susan Stout of Rocky Hill, David and his wife Maureen Gerardi of Milford, and the late Alan Gerardi.
+She is also survived by 5 grandchildren and 4 great-grandchildren.
+She was predeceased by her sister, Phyllis Esposito.

-Lorraine was born in New Haven July 23, 1927, a daughter of the late Joseph and Julia Mazzei, and was a lifelong Hamden resident.
-She was employed as a secretary with the Hamden Board of Education before retirement in 1990, was a member of the Hamden Women's Club, and she enjoyed going to the casino.
+Lorraine was born in New Haven July 23, 1927, a daughter of the late Joseph and Julia Leone Mazzei, and was a lifelong Hamden resident.
+She was employed as a secretary with the Hamden Board of Education before retirement in 1990, and was a member of the Hamden Women's Club.
+She enjoyed going to the casino, shopping with her many friends, and spending time with her family.

 www.beecherandbennett.com.